CHECK OUT SOME OF OUR MOST INFLUENTIAL PROGRAMS

 ABLE accounts were created as a result of the passage of the Stephen Beck Jr., Achieving a Better Life Experience Act of 2014 (better known as the ABLE Act).
 The beneficiary of the account is the account owner, and income earned by the accounts is not taxed.
 Contributions to the account made by any person (the account beneficiary, family, friends, etc.) are made using post-tax dollars and are not tax-deductible.
 However, Arkansas allows for a state income tax deduction of up to $5,000 per taxpayer for contributions made to an ABLE account.

-Treasurer Milligan is passionate about financial education.
+The Treasurer’s office has a longstanding history of focusing on financial education and awareness programs.
 The AR Finance AR Future program works to bring financial awareness and education across the state.

-In October 2019, Treasurer Milligan announced a statewide partnership with the Arkansas Division of Higher Education and the Arkansas Student Loan Authority to introduce an online college planning center.
+In October 2019, the Treasurer’s office announced a statewide partnership with the Arkansas Division of Higher Education and the Arkansas Student Loan Authority to introduce an online college planning center.
 ARCollegeSaver.org is a one-stop-shop for parents planning for their children’s higher education experience!

-In 2021, Milligan worked with Sen. Missy Irvin and Rep. Bruce Cozart on Act 1025 of 2021 creating the Arkansas Financial Education Commission.
+The Arkansas Financial Education Commission, sponsored by Sen. Missy Irvin and Rep. Bruce Cozart, was established by Act 1025 of 2021.
+It is chaired by the Treasurer of State.
 Its mission is to provide a unified effort to improve financial awareness throughout the state.